External MCP Clients

 Reporting an issue

-Include the client name, the exact error message, the approximate time, and whether the issue happened while connecting, reading context, drafting, reviewing, or committing.
+Include the client name, the exact error message, the approximate time, and whether the issue happened while connecting, discovering tools, reading data, or attempting an action.

 Do not include passwords, access tokens, browser cookies, API keys, or private credentials in support messages.